mspeculatrix/robot_server/README.md

 This is an Apache/PHP/JavaScript server.
 It has pages that use JavaScript to communicate with the robot via HTTP GET requests and websockets.
 It also has a PHP-based Ajax server script to deal with communication from the robot.

 ## api
 This is a Node.js server that deals with HTTP GET requests.
 I wrote this simply to learn a bit of Node and it's not currently serving any useful function.
 This will probably replace the PHP-based one on the server above.
-I may ultimately replace the Apache/PHP server with the Node.js one, perhaps using Express to server pages.
+However, I may ultimately replace the Apache/PHP server with the Node.js one, perhaps using Express to server pages.
 We'll see.